Published August, 2000. Updated October, 2015

-- May a non-Jew be buried in a Jewish cemetery?
-May a Jew be buried in a non-Jewish cemetery?
+- May someone not Jewish be buried in a Jewish cemetery?
+May a Jew be buried in a cemetery that's not Jewish?

-- Who officiates at services for a non-Jewish spouse or relative?
+- Who officiates at services for a spouse or relative who is not Jewish?

-- May Jews observe Jewish mourning rituals for non-Jewish relatives?
+- May Jews observe Jewish mourning rituals for relatives who are not Jewish?

 - May Jews participate in funerals of people of other faiths?
 May those who are not Jewish participate in Jewish funerals?

-The responses to these questions are a summary of American Reform Jewish opinion expressed throughout the twentieth century (2).
+My responses to these questions are based on American Reform Jewish opinion expressed throughout the twentieth century (2).
 Other movements (or, as some call them, denominations) of Judaism offer different ideas and responses.

 Question #1 - Cemetery Burial